 Mistake #3: When someone brings up an objection, try to overcome it

-You know, one of the reasons cold calling is so difficult is that sometimes you may not be very familiar with the other person and their business.
-When you make that first call, you don’t know very much about their issues, problems, budget, and time constraints.
+One of the reasons cold calling is so difficult is that sometimes you may not be very familiar with the other person and their business.
+When you make that first call, you don’t know much about their issues, problems, budget, or time constraints.

-Chances are, not everyone is going to benefit from your product or service.
+Chances are, not everyone will benefit from your product or service.

 So realistically, your company or product isn’t a match for everyone.
 And yet, when someone brings up an objection (“we don’t have the budget for that,” etc.), the old cold calling mindset trains you to “overcome,” “bypass,” or “override.”

 But when you do that, you put the other person on the defensive.
 Something they’ve said is being dismissed.
 And here’s where rejection can happen very suddenly.

 So it’s much better to listen to their concerns and continue to explore whether what you’re offering makes sense for them.
 You can use some beautiful phrases that validate their viewpoint without closing the conversation.

-So now you’ve discovered the 3 major cold calling mistakes people often make when phone prospecting.
+So now you’ve discovered the three major cold calling mistakes people often make when phone prospecting.
 See if you can shift away from those old self-sabotaging mindsets.
 When you do, you’ll notice that people will engage with you much more, and the immediate rejection you’ve grown accustomed to will happen much more minor.